-Difficult business and economic conditions have adversely affected our industry.
+Difficult business and economic conditions have adversely affected our industry and business.

 Our financial performance generally, and the ability of borrowers to pay interest on and repay the principal of outstanding loans and the value of the collateral securing those loans, is highly dependent upon the business and economic conditions in the markets in which we operate and in the United States as a whole.
-In December 2007, the United States entered into a recession.
-Business activity across a wide range of industries and regions has been greatly reduced and unemployment has increased significantly.
-Dramatic declines in the real estate market, with decreasing prices and increasing delinquencies and foreclosures, have negatively impacted performance of commercial and consumer credit, resulting in additional write-downs.
+Recovery in the United States from the recession which began in 2007 has been slow.
+Dramatic declines in the United States housing and commercial real estate markets, with decreasing prices and increasing delinquencies and foreclosures, continue to negatively impact performance of commercial and consumer credit, resulting in additional write-downs.
 Concerns over the stability of the financial markets and the economy have resulted in decreased lending by financial institutions to their customers and to each other.
-Although the economy has showed some signs of improvement, certain sectors, such as real estate, remain weak, and unemployment remains high in general and in the markets in which we operate.
+In addition, concerns about the performance of international economies, including the potential impact of the European debt crises and economic conditions in Asia, particularly the economies of China and Taiwan, can impact the economy here in the United States.
+Although the U.S. economy has recently showed some signs of improvement, certain sectors, such as real estate, remain weak, and unemployment remains high in general and in the markets in which we operate.
 Local governments and many businesses are still experiencing serious difficulties due to the lack of consumer spending and liquidity in the credit markets.
 These economic pressures on consumers and businesses may continue to adversely affect our business, financial condition, results of operations and stock price.
 In particular, we may face the following risks in connection with these events:

-- We potentially face increased regulation of our industry, including changes by Congress or federal regulatory agencies to the banking and financial institutions regulatory regime and heightened legal standards and regulatory requirements or expectations imposed in connection with the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, or the Dodd-Frank Act, the Emergency Economic Stabilization Act of 2008, or the EESA, and the American Recovery and Reinvestment Act of 2008, or the ARRA, or other legislation that may be adopted in the future.
+- We face increased regulation of our industry, including changes by Congress or federal regulatory agencies to the banking and financial institutions regulatory regime and heightened legal standards and regulatory requirements or expectations imposed in connection with the Dodd-Frank Act, the EESA, or the ARRA, or other legislation that may be adopted in the future.
 Compliance with such regulation may increase our costs and limit our ability to pursue business opportunities. - The process we use to estimate losses inherent in our credit exposure requires difficult, subjective, and complex judgments, including forecasts of economic conditions and how these economic conditions might impair the ability of our borrowers to repay their loans.
 The level of uncertainty concerning economic conditions may adversely affect the accuracy of our estimates which may, in turn, impact the reliability of the process. - Our banking operations are concentrated primarily in California, and secondarily in New York, Texas, Massachusetts, Washington, Illinois, New Jersey, and Hong Kong.
 Adverse economic conditions in these regions in particular could impair borrowers' ability to service their loans, decrease the level and duration of deposits by customers, and erode the value of loan collateral.
 These conditions include the effects of the current general decline in real estate sales and prices in many markets across the United States, the economic recession of recent years, and higher rates of unemployment.
 These conditions could increase the amount of our non-performing assets and have an adverse effect on our efforts to collect our non-performing loans or otherwise liquidate our non-performing assets (including other real estate owned) on terms favorable to us, if at all, and could also cause a decline in demand for our products and services, or a lack of growth or a decrease in deposits, any of which may cause us to incur losses, adversely affect our capital, and hurt our business.